-The easiest thing, in terms of complexity of the challenges, etc., to implement from scratch in a normal software development setting, would probably be the one keyword, as that is the notion of the definite description.
+The easiest thing, in terms of complexity of the challenges, etc., to implement from scratch, would be the one keyword, as that is the notion of the definite description.
 In this case I neither have to deal with the epsilon calculus, nor the non-deterministic nature.
-However in terms of constructing proofs (read implementing it for KeY) I would rate the complexity much higher compared to \some!
-Proving that any value out of a defined set is fulfilling a condition is in my understanding way easier than proving that either \all or even exactly \one does so.